Leaky gut results in systemic damage that influences multiple systems in your body.

 - Leaky gut may reduce thyroid hormone ABSORPTION making your thyroid hormone less effective.

-- Leaky gut causes multiple nutrient deficiencies (especially iron, zinc and selenium) which all help thyroid hormone to function cellularly.
+- Leaky gut causes multiple nutrient deficiencies (especially iron (14), zinc, and selenium) which all help thyroid hormone to function cellularly.

-- Leaky gut may increase thyroid auto antibodies and cause glandular damage (permanent if not treated) and worsen thyroid function long term.
+- Leaky gut may increase thyroid autoantibodies and cause glandular damage (15) (permanent if not treated) and worsen thyroid function long term.

 - Symptoms of leaky gut may mimic the symptoms of hypothyroidism which clouds the picture and makes treating your thyroid more complicated.